microsoft/nnscaler/docs/source/trainer.rst

 #######
-Trainer
+Native Trainer
 #######

-We provide a ``Trainer`` class that can be used to train and evaluate models.
+``nnScaler`` provides a ``Trainer`` class for training and evaluating model parallelization.
+Let's start from an example to demonstrate how to parallelize a model using the ``parallelize`` API.
-It will firstly parallelize the model on multiple GPUs with ``parallelize`` API, and then train the model with the given dataset and optimizer in a distributed way.
+Next, we'll illustrate how to train the model across multiple GPUs using the provided dataset and optimizer.

 *********
 Arguments